top of page

 Know Toxics Universal Waste & Used Electronics Training Manual*, pages 11-12.

-environment.
-Universal waste lamps must be kept in containers or packages that are structurally
+• Universal waste lamps must be kept in containers or packages that are structurally sound, adequate to prevent breakage, and compatible with contents

-closed and must be properly labeled.
+• Containers must remain closed and must be properly labeled

 • Used bulbs can be stored for up to one year at the location in which they were used